Plus may refer to any of the following:

 Plus in a shortcut key

-When describing a shortcut key, the plus symbol is used to indicate two or more keys pressed at the same time.
-For example, Ctrl+A indicates pressing the Ctrl key and the "a" key at the same time to select all text.
+When describing a shortcut key, the plus symbol indicates two or more keys pressed at the same time.
+For example, Ctrl+A indicates pressing the Ctrl and the A key at the same time to select all text.
 The plus may also be used as a shortcut.
-For example, in your browser, press Ctrl and the plus key at the same time to zoom in on text or an image.
+For example, in your browser, press Ctrl and the + at the same time to zoom in on text or an image.

 A plus in a regular expression